-In Good Samaritan Society-Fennimore, 13.77% of Patients use Anti-Psychotic Medication
+In Divine Rehabilitation & Nursing at Fennimore, 13.64% of Patients use Anti-Psychotic Medication

 Appropriately Uses Anti-Anxiety Medication

-In Good Samaritan Society-Fennimore, 15.58% of Patients use Anti-Anxiety Medication
+In Divine Rehabilitation & Nursing at Fennimore, 16.32% of Patients use Anti-Anxiety Medication

-This is the percent of residents given antianxiety medications.
-Antianxiety medications are administered to patients suffering from anxiety or depression.
+This tells you the percent of patients given antianxiety medications.
+These medications are typically prescribed to residents experiencing anxiety or depression.

 Managing Depression Among Residents